jdtw/links/README.md

 $ client --server=9999
 ```

+This will expose a simple form that can be used to add and list links.

+> **Warning**
-This will expose a simple form that can be used to add and list links. *DO NOT* expose this to the public internet unless you want to allow arbitrary access to add and view links.
+> *DO NOT* expose this to the public internet unless you want to allow arbitrary access to add and view links.
 (I am currently running this web client exposed to my Tailscale network.)

 ### Keybase Chat Bot